Policy and Politics in Nursing and Health Care Elsevier eBook on VitalSource, 8th Edition

 Elsevier eBook on VitalSource

-Learn how to influence policy and become a leader in today's changing health care environment.
+Help students learn how to influence policy and become leaders in today's changing health care environment.
 Featuring analysis of cutting-edge healthcare issues and first-person insights, Policy & Politics in Nursing and Health Care, 8th Edition continues to be the leading text on nursing action and activism.
 Approximately 150 expert contributors present a wide range of topics in policies and politics, providing a more complete background than can be found in any other policy textbook on the market.
-This expanded 8th edition helps you develop a global understanding of nursing leadership and political activism, as well as the complex business and financial issues that drive many actions in the health system.
+This expanded 8th edition helps students develop a global understanding of nursing leadership and political activism, as well as the complex business and financial issues that drive many actions in the health system.
 Discussions include the latest updates on conflict management, health economics, lobbying, the use of media, and working with communities for change.
-With these innovative insights and strategies, you will be prepared to play a leadership role in the four spheres in which nurses are politically active: the workplace, government, professional organizations, and the community.
+With these innovative insights and strategies, students will be prepared to play a leadership role in the four spheres in which nurses are politically active: the workplace, government, professional organizations, and the community.

 - Comprehensive coverage of healthcare policies and politics provides a broader understanding of nursing leadership and political activism, as well as complex business and financial issues.

 - Key Points at the end of chapters helps you review important, need-to-know lesson content.